delaneyj/datastar/backends/go/site/static/md/examples/view_transition_api.md

 ## Inter-page transitions

-By default if `docuument.startViewTransition` exists each SSE fragment update will be wrapped in a `startViewTransition` async call.
+By default, if `docuument.startViewTransition` exists each SSE fragment update will be wrapped in a `startViewTransition` async call.
 This will automatically fade in/out.
 If you want custom animation, such as

 ```html
 <style>